Dr Sarah Westbury

 Teaching

-I have been involved in teaching science and medical students throughout my career and completed a postgraduate teaching qualification in 2012.
+I have been involved in teaching science and medical students throughout my career and was awarded FHEA in 2022.

-In addition, I also provide postgraduate haematology teaching to doctors and other healthcare professionals in training through the NHS component of my position.
+I am the co-lead of the Specialised Foundation Programme and the lead for haematology within the Clinical Academic Training school of the Severn Deanery.
+In addition, I also provide postgraduate haematology teaching and supervision to doctors and other healthcare professionals in training through the NHS component of my position, and develop educational materials in collaboration with Genomics England.